andyml123/andyml123.github.io/get-well-jokes.md

 categories: jokes
 published: true
 ---
+Being made to laugh or hearing something funny when you're feeling ill can be a real lift.
+Just that moment of the dam breaking when you've felt miserable for so long and the laughter comes almost a release.

+And being ill is no fun.
+So whoever it is that is under the weather usually can do with a laugh to raise their spirits.
+That's what this list of jokes is intended to do.
+You can use them in a card or tell in person if you're visiting someone.

+These jokes and one-liners focus on medicine, doctors and medical matters in general.
+They're not really about getting well per se, but anyone who has been into hospital or seen a doctor regularly will

 <ul>
 <li>A healthy sleep not only makes your life longer, but also shortens the workday.</li>